Logo

 What are the top 5 questions to ask your HVAC contractor

 • “What if I’m not happy with the comfort system after you install it?
-If it doesn’t cool or heat your home properly, will you make it right?
+If it doesn’t cool or heat my home properly, will you make it right?
 Is that on your contract?”
 This is a direct question that should be always asked, if the contractor gives you a vague answer and it is not on the contract, ask him if he’s willing to put it in writing.
+(Remember sometime the person answer the phone doesn’t have the answers so ask to talk with a salesman)

 • “What warranties do you offer and are they backed by your company or the manufacturer, and what are the restrictions?”
 Most, if not all, air conditioning companies offer some sort of warranty.
 The most common are 1 to 5 years labor with a 10-year parts.
 The labor is commonly backed by the HVAC company installing it, while the parts are backed by the manufacturer.
 Looking at the reviews and making sure there are no bad ones of past customers complaining about how the HVAC company did not honor their warranty or had performance issues that they could not or would not resolve.